DanielRichardAnderson/Portfolio/README.md

-This is a portfolio of my Data Science projects and other coding ventures
+This is a portfolio of my Data Science projects and other coding ventures.
+Click above to view a project.